Philosophical Essay Prize Competition

-For this prize competition, we expect new contributions (i.e. not yet published in any form) from insightful points of view and with promising philosophical perspectives.
-We recommend that authors write approx. 30-120 pages of thorough and comprehensive philosophical research that clearly shows connections to the concepts of the philosophy of orientation (especially chapter 16 of What is Orientation?).
+For this year’s prize competition, we expect new contributions (i.e., not yet published in any form) from insightful points of view and with promising philosophical perspectives.
+We recommend that authors send approx. 20-60 pages of thorough and comprehensive philosophical research that clearly shows connections to the concepts of the philosophy of orientation, as developed in Werner Stegmaier’s What is Orientation?
+A Philosophical Investigation.
 Critical approaches are welcome, too.

 HFPO provides the following prize awards: